wesleycamargo/azure-docs.pt-br/articles/dns/dns-reverse-dns-record-operations-classic-ps.md

 <properties
-   pageTitle="Como gerenciar registros DNS reversos para seus serviços usando o PowerShell no modelo de implantação clássica | Microsoft Azure" description="Como gerenciar registros DNS reversos ou registros PTR para os serviços do Azure usando o PowerShell no modelo de implantação clássica. " services="DNS" documentationCenter="na" authors="s-malone"
+   pageTitle="How to manage reverse DNS records for your services using PowerShell in the classic deployment model | Microsoft Azure" description="How to manage reverse DNS records or PTR records for Azure services using PowerShell in the classic deployment model. " services="DNS" documentationCenter="na" authors="s-malone"